The Babbler and the Balance Keeper

 They’ll catch you fidgeting!

-The red-robed priest, face lean and hard as a vulture’s, had to shout to be heard as he read Calix’s condemnation to the assembled keepers.
+The red-robed priest had to shout to be heard as he read Calix’s condemnation.
+Quincy could picture his face, lean and hard as a vulture’s, mouth puckered as if he spat each word onto the assembled keepers.
 They thronged the barren yard like darkling beetles, driven out of their dim hiding holes into the blazing light of day.
 Even the initiates had not been exempt.
-The matrons had roused them all far before daybreak, plucking little seven-year-old girls with heavy eyes and limbs as breakable as twigs out of their quarters, into the deadly world that raged just outside the anchorage walls.
+The matrons had roused them all far before daybreak, plucking little seven-year-old girls with bloodless faces and limbs as breakable as twigs out of their quarters, into the deadly world that raged just outside the anchorage walls.
+Now they stood before the desert in perfect rows, silent and straight and still.

 This was a lesson to be learned by all.

-Scarcely six turnings from those probationary years and hardly any taller, Quincy couldn’t see over the other keepers but the importance of listening had been carved into her being, with bruised palms and scarred limbs.
+Scarcely six turnings from those probationary years and hardly any taller, Quincy couldn’t see over the other keepers but the importance of listening had been carved into her very being, with scarred palms and bruised limbs.
 If she learned the lesson quickly enough, she would never feel the sting of its punishment.

 The anchorage was full of lessons.

 There was the lesson of Quincy’s knees, raw and bloody from the morning’s penance.
-Each gust of wind plastered her shapeless dress to the torn skin and tugged.
-Her fingers itched to pull the heavy fabric free but —
+Each gust plastered her shapeless dress to the torn skin and tugged.
+Her fingers itched to pull the heavy fabric free but—

 Don’t even think about it!